devBoysal/Boysal-portfolio/README.md

 ~ $ npx eleventy
 ```

-## 5. Serve a local host and listen for changes live.
+## 5. Serve a local host and listen for live changes.
 ```bash
 ~ $ npx eleventy --serve
 ```